zulubit/pocketstack/README.md

 If the step above was successfull you should see an output directing you to the admin dashbord. **If you set a different local port in .env file you will need to use that port instead of 8080 to access the dashboard.**

+Docker message will also disply a url where you can create your first superuser.
+It's quite long so *Make sure you copy the entire ulr*.
+If necessary *change the port* in the url.

 in another terminal

 ```bash